 The first application for a service area here referred to a "drive-in type restaurant".
-It's not clear whether this was a rookie error, or a reference to a planned restaurant.
+It's not clear whether this was a simple mistake, or a reference to a planned restaurant.

-The Little Chef and shop closed in 2008.
-The Little Chef became a Moto-operated Costa and was then closed again, leaving a large empty space next to the Burger King unit.
-The entrance was moved from the side of the building, to a new porch leading to the restaurant.
+The Little Chef and retail store both closed in 2008.
+The Little Chef became Costa, Moto's favourite brand at the time.
+This Costa soon closed, leaving a large empty space next to the Burger King unit.
+At this point the main entrance was moved from the side of the building to a new porch leading straight into the restaurant.

 |Leicester Forest East (6 miles)||Services on the M1||Donington (9 miles)|